happo/happo.io/README.md

 ## Posting statuses back to PRs/commits

-_The instructions in this section only work if you are using github.com.
+_The instructions in this section only work if you are using github.com or the on-premise version of happo.io.
 If you're using a local GitHub Enterprise setup, there is an alternative solution described in the [next section](#posting-statuses-without-installing-the-happo-github-app)_

 By installing the [Happo GitHub App](https://github.com/apps/happo) and